4 Tips To Stay Healthy & Energised This Holiday Season

 Often during the holiday season, our exercise regime falls by the wayside, but it’s important to keep everything ticking over.

-Try adding 20-25 minutes of exercise most days, depending on what works best for you.
-A brisk walk around your local park or in the countryside to jumpstart your metabolism is the perfect wellness antidote for this time of year.
+Try adding 20-30 minutes of exercise most days, depending on what works best for you.
+A brisk walk around your local park or in the countryside to jump-start your metabolism is the perfect wellness antidote for this time of year.
 You could also marry your walk with a nourishing yoga sequence or some upper-body resistance exercises.

 In the new year, it’s a good idea to change your exercise regime again where you can look toward exercising in a way that suits your unique constitution and lifestyle.